With the unprecedented growth in viewership, YouTube is now seeking ways to boost its ad inventory.

 This time they developed a new set of automations to scrape the email addresses, phone numbers, and other contact data of all the companies listed in the trade show’s directories.

 The challenge is that this information can be displayed in a number of ways—sometimes simple and often convoluted.
 And each respective arrangement will determine the set of automations you need to use to access the data.
 Let’s look into the 3 most likely cases.

 Case 1: The directory displays an index of all exhibitors on one single page.

-This is really the ideal scenario where we have the list of all the exhibitors gathered on the single page.
+This is the ideal scenario where we have the list of all the exhibitors gathered on a single page.
 Upon a mere click on the company name, you’ll see a full-page displaying the phone and email of each company.

 In just a matter of seconds, it will migrate all the extracted data and neatly lay it out in a spreadsheet with a timestamp next to each result.

 Case 2: The trade show website displays all results over multiple pages